maximveksler/awesome-wwdc/README.md

  - First floor has a network CDN to download the new release

 ### Tools
- - [ASCIIwwdc](http://asciiwwdc.com/): Searchable full-text transcripts of WWDC sessions
+ - [ASCIIwwdc](http://asciiwwdc.com/) – Searchable full-text transcripts of WWDC sessions
- - [WWDC](https://github.com/insidegui/WWDC): Watch WWDC sessions on your Mac.
+ - [WWDC](https://github.com/insidegui/WWDC) – Watch WWDC sessions on your Mac.

 # Events

- - Mingle and talk to as many people as you can, all through the conference.
+Mingle and talk to as many people as you can, all through the conference.

 ### Parallel Conferences
  - [AltConf](http://altconf.com/) – The original alternative to WWDC
  - [Layers](http://bringyourlayers.com/) – A conference about design

 ### Party
- - [Parties for WWDC](https://itunes.apple.com/us/app/parties-for-wwdc/id879924066?mt=8) - an app to help you find out what’s going on during WWDC
+ - [Parties for WWDC](https://itunes.apple.com/us/app/parties-for-wwdc/id879924066?mt=8) – an app to help you find out what’s going on during WWDC
- - [WWDC Parties](https://2015.wwdcparties.com) - Aggreated list of WWDC focued events, filted by alcohol, food, meetup, presentation and outdoors.
+ - [WWDC Parties](https://2015.wwdcparties.com) – Aggreated list of WWDC focued events, filted by alcohol, food, meetup, presentation and outdoors.
+ - [@WWDCParties](https://twitter.com/WWDCParties) – Twitter feed of WWDC Parties website, listing all the recent hot stuff as they are announced.

 # San Francisco